-- office support
+- office support - stationery

-- stationery

 - equipment such as phones, and computers

 - transport

-- access and use of local authority buildings and rooms.
+- access and use of local authority buildings and rooms

 These are given to you to help you carry out your role as a councillor more effectively and are not to be used for business or personal gain.
-They should be used in accordance with the purpose for which they have been provided and the local authority's own policies regarding their use.
+They should be used in accordance with the purpose for which they have been provided and Derbyshire County Council's policies regarding their use, including the Protocol for Use of ICT by Members/Use of Resources.